matanbt/neurovascular-project/README.md

   - `baseline/`: package that contain our first and simplest model
     - `baseline.py`: contains the classic linear-regression model.
     - `models.py`: contains some additional models, including naive one for control.
-  - `./src/models`: package that contain all our Deep Learning models.
+  - `models`: package that contain all our Deep Learning models.
-  - `./src/utils/handmade_metrics.py`: implementation of the special metrics we applied on the models during training / testing.
+  - `utils/handmade_metrics.py`: implementation of the special metrics we applied on the models during training / testing.